Aliases for LCP1 Gene

 GeneCards Summary for LCP1 Gene

-LCP1 (Lymphocyte Cytosolic Protein 1 (L-Plastin)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
-GO annotations related to this gene include calcium ion binding and actin binding.
+LCP1 (Lymphocyte Cytosolic Protein 1) is a Protein Coding gene.
+Diseases associated with LCP1 include B-Cell Non-Hodgkin Lymphoma and Orbital Granuloma.
+Among its related pathways are NF-kappaB Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and actin binding.
 An important paralog of this gene is PLS3.

 Actin-binding protein (PubMed:16636079, PubMed:17294403, PubMed:28493397).
 Plays a role in the activation of T-cells in response to costimulation through TCR/CD3 and CD2 or CD28 (PubMed:17294403).
 Modulates the cell surface expression of IL2RA/CD25 and CD69 (PubMed:17294403).